gyancodes/thinkscript.org/README.md

 # ThinkScript

-We open source community aim to help begineers to get started into open source.
+We open source community aim to help beginners to get started into open source.
 We also provides mentorship to help individuals develop practical skills through hand-on learning experiences.
 We also conduct <b>Hackathon, Events and Workshops</b>.

 Visit: https://thikscript.org/